When I add more than one table to a report, I have options to Toggle Join Type. What are the join types? What are table joins?

 An outer join is also referred to as a left join.
 With an outer join, the query results include all of the data from the first table, and where the data exists in the second table, data from the second table is included as well for each record.
 With an outer join, it is possible that the row of data returned includes only the information from the first (or left) table.
 Null values can exist for the fields associated with the second table.

 When working with outer joins, the ordering of the tables is very important.
 The resulting dataset is quite dependent on which table is listed first for the join.

 Example: Using the simplified incidents and accounts tables, an outer join with the incidents table as the first table...

 Note: With this outer join, incident 004 is included in the results.
 Paula and Jim do not appear in the results since they cannot be associated with any of the incidents.

 Example: Using the simplified incidents and accounts tables, with the accounts table as the first table...

 Note: With this outer join, Jim and Paula ARE listed in the dataset, even though they do not have incidents assigned to them.
 Incident 004 is not included in the results because it cannot be associated with a staff member.

 For additional information, refer to the 'Types of Table Joins' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.